 Identify search intent through keyword research

 Think like an SEO expert and make the objective of your keyword research to identify the issues that are directly related to your keyword topic.
-There are subtopics that are automatically linked to your keyword that you will need to include in your page to adequately satisfy search intent.
+There are subtopics that are automatically linked to your keyword that you will need to include on your page to adequately satisfy search intent.
 Google loves comprehensive solutions that leave a user completely engaged with no reason to perform another search.

-Create a list of as many alternate search phrases and keyword topics from questions posted in niche related forums.
+Create a list of as many alternate search phrases and keyword topics from questions posted in niche-related forums.
 Type in [your keyword] + forums and explore the top ten forums that are displayed in the search results.

 Beef up your list of potential subtopics by typing in your keyword on Wikipedia.
 Look through the table of contents on your keyword page and you will see links to a variety of subtopics with a ton of information that has been added by various professionals.
-Wikipedia is a resource that could tip the scales in your favour when you are building a page to outperform your competition if you can find more subtopics to include on your page than any other page ranked in a top position.
+Wikipedia is a resource that could tip the scales in your favor when you are building a page to outperform your competition if you can find more subtopics to include on your page than any other page ranked in a top position.

 Fine-tune your keyword selection

 A well-optimized website should only appear to users who are specifically looking for what is being offered.
 Optimize your content for long-tail keywords to produce more accurate matches with visitors who are typing the very same or similar key phrases.